Delicious cookies and cream ice cream made right at home (and with no eggs in the recipe.) Customize it to your tastes with your favorite cookie!

 Ice cream in the winter just means I get to turn up the heat.

-Or, as The Husband would prefer we do, start a fire.
+Or, as an old friend of mine would prefer we do, start a fire.
 Both of which are perfectly fine with me.

 I only bought an ice cream maker attachment for my KitchenAid mixer a few weeks ago, and this is already the second batch of ice cream I’ve made with it.